 • Whisk the plant milk and cornstarch in a measuring cup or bowl until smooth.

-• To a medium pot, add the coconut milk, sugar and milk/cornstarch mixture.
+• To a medium pot, add the sugar and plant milk/cornstarch.

-• Turn the heat to medium-high, and whisk until smooth.
+• Turn the heat to medium, and whisk until smooth.
 Bring to a simmer and continue whisking for about 5 minutes, until thickened.

 Notes

-6. Chocolate Pastry Cream - Add 2 tablespoons cocoa powder with everything in the pot at the beginning, then stir in 6 ounces of vegan chocolate chips when you stir in the butter.
+3. Chocolate Pastry Cream – Add 2 tablespoons of cocoa powder to the pot along with the sugar and milk/cornstarch, then stir in about 6 ounces of vegan chocolate when you add the vanilla.

 Nutrition